-This general purpose financial report has been prepared in accordance with the Australian Charities and Not-for-Profits Commission ('ACNC') Act 2012 and Australian Accounting Standards - Simplified Disclosures, and complies with other requirements of the law.
+This general purpose financial report has been prepared in accordance with the Australian Charities and Not-for-Profits Commission ('ACNC') Act 2012 and Australian Accounting Standards - Simplified Disclosures.

-New, revised or amended Accounting Standards and Interpretations adopted
+New, revised or amended Accounting Standards and Interpretations adopted.

-The company has adopted all the new, revised or amending Accounting Standards and Interpretations issued by the Australian Accounting Standards Board ('AASB') that are mandatory for the current reporting period and did not have any significant impact on the financial performance or position of the Company.
+The Company has adopted all the new, revised or amending Accounting Standards and Interpretations issued by the Australian Accounting Standards Board ('AASB') that are mandatory for the current reporting period and did not have any significant impact on the financial performance or position of the Company.
 Any new or amended Accounting Standards or Interpretation that are not yet mandatory have not been early adopted.